Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 {{ img(src="malk_optimized_3.png" class="ci" alt="Nugget 3") }}
 {{ img(src="only_bring_3.png" class="ci" alt="Only bring 3 nuggets") }}

 Abnos \+ Egos same as previous section.

 * PHASE 1:
   * Opening: Turn 1
-    * Mooks clash Coordinated Assault.
+    * Assistant librarians clash using Coordinated Assault.
 Xiao clashes card draw if able.
-    * You want to get to team emo level 1 at the end of the turn.
+    * You want to get to team emo level 1 at the end of the turn in order to grab Nostalgic Embrace
-    * On Xiao, pick
   * Opening: turns 2-3
-    * Let both your mooks die
+    * Let both your assistant librarians die so Xiao remains alone
     * On turn 2, do nothing as Xiao.
 You'll hit emo level 2 anyways due to ally death
     * On turn 3, clash or 1-side a *little* bit as Xiao in order to hit emo level 3
 * PHASE 2:
   * Mass, then mass again.
 Prefer Green Stem \> Tao Tie \> FMF.
 Clash Steel Knuckles \+ Gale Kick vs ranged page
-* PHASE 3: Dogpile on the slowest die
+* PHASE 3: Focus fire on the slowest die

-### Demo 2
+### Demo

 {{ youtube(id="YjCfuAYLwec") }}

+## Optimized Build 2

+Similar to the previous build, except this one is a true solo centered around Happy Memories.

+{{ img(src="happy_memories.png" class="ci" alt="Happy memories solo build") }}

+Clash Fervid Emotions turn 1 against Searing Resolution in order to generate the positive emotion coins for Happy Memories.

+Abnos \+ Egos same as previous section.

+### Demo

+Todo

 # Yesod